AudiusProject/audius-protocol/README.md

 We welcome contributions to Audius from anyone who opens a PR.
 Feel free to reach out to our team [on Discord](https://discord.com/invite/yNUg2e2) or via other channels for feedback and/or support!

+## Security

+Please report security issues to `security@audius.co` with a description of the vulenerability and any steps to reproduce.
+We have bounties available for issues reported via responsible disclosure!

 ## License

 Apache 2.0: [LICENSE file](https://github.com/AudiusProject/audius-protocol/blob/master/LICENSE)